drfenixion/freecad.robotcad/README.md

 ## Compatibility

 Compatible with FreeCAD at least v0.21.2.
+FreeCAD AppImage build.
 Compatible with ROS2.

 ## Features